CAAPIM/Releases/README.md

 #### Xamarin Mobile SDK

-Use the Xamarin Mobile SDK to code once in C# and deliver your app in iOS and Android.
-This version supports the [Xamarin MASFoundation](TBD), which includes these features:
+Use the Xamarin Mobile SDK to code once in C#, and deliver apps in iOS and Android.

+In this version, we support the [Xamarin MASFoundation Library](link TBD), and these features:

 - Authentication and Authorization, limited to:
   - Device Registration